JvanKatwijk/qt-dab/README.md

 ![7.2](/res/read_me/qt-dab-channel.png)

-The picture shows the channel response on the amplitude, and the *red line*, i.e. the channel effects on the phase of the samples.
-The picture clearly shows two larger and a few smaller peaks.
+The picture gives an overview of the strengths of the signals received from the different transmitters in the neighbourhood.

 The bits scope
 -------------------------------------------------------------------------

 ![7.2](/res/read_me/qt-dab-stddev.png)

 The front end part of the software output "soft bits", encoded as values in the range -127 ..
-127. Other parts of the software take soft bits in and - using visterbi decoding and in some case reed Solomon error repair - output "hard bit", i.e. "1" and "0" values.
+127. Other parts of the software take these soft bits in and - using visterbi decoding and in some case reed Solomon error repair - output "hard bit", i.e. "1" and "0" values.

 The carrier scope
 -------------------------------------------------------------------------